samcottle/notes/pug.md

 ## Using functions

-Pug can interpolate the return value of a function like this:
+The return value of a function can be interpolated in a Pug template.

+For example, a function like this:

 ```js
 app.get("/about", (req, res) => {